diepfote/simple_grep/README.rst

 Simple grep is a minimal implementation of grep entirely written in Python.

-Most notable alteration: No file or directory specified implies searching in current directory.
+Most notable alteration from grep: No file or directory specified implies searching in current directory.
+Missing features:
-Missing features: stdin support for Windows.
+* stdin support for Windows.

 Simple grep is tested on:
 * CPython 2.7 and 3.6.

-(Some tests might fail on Windows)
+(Tests might fail on Windows)

 Running it